 By: William C. Head, Award-Winning Georgia Hit and Run Attorney Atlanta

 A hit and run accident in Atlanta GA for leaving the scene of an accident with an occupied vehicle can create serious criminal law and civil law consequences.
-After a Georgia accident, when potential clients call us, their first question addresses “is a hit and run a felony?”
+After a Georgia accident, when potential clients call us, their first question addresses “is an OCGA hit and run a felony?”
 The short answer is sometimes.

-Citizens accused as hit and run drivers have searched Google for the GA hit and run definition and are petrified to learn about some hit and run sentences that send people to state prison.
+Citizens accused as hit and run drivers have searched Google for the OCGA hit and run definition and are petrified to learn about some hit and run sentences that send people to state prison.
 Then, they are frantic to learn how to get hit and run charges dropped under Georgia law.

 The Top 9 other questions about Georgia hit and run law the partners at our law firm are asked are: